HGGM-LIM/jclustering/README.md

 using simple examples and code snippets.
 Several working examples will be attached to this document annex for full reference.

-## Contact
+# Contact

-If you wish to contact the author for questions, corrections or just casual comments, you can do so at [this e-mail address](mailto:jmmateos@mce.hggm.es).
+If you wish to develop your own techniques/metrics for jClustering and need help, or you wish to contribute your own code to this project, please do not hesitate to contact me at jmmateos@mce.hggm.es.

 # What is jClustering?